May 1968: the Thalidomide trial - history and photos

 Only in 1960 during a pediatric conference, the German doctor Widikund Lenz related the increase in the incidence of malformations with the drug, a theme taken up the following year by the authoritative British medical journal "Lancet" with a very detailed article signed by the Australian doctor William McBride.
 The November 26 1961 Grunenthal announced the withdrawal Thalidomide from the international market.

-A few days later the British distributor of the German drug announced the legal action against the German pharmaceutical company on behalf of the families of the United Kingdom affected by the damage caused by Thalidomide by organizing the first class action.
+A few days later, the British distributor of the German drug announced legal action against the German pharmaceutical company in the name of the UK families affected by the damage caused by Thalidomide, organizing the first class action.

 In Germany the trial was set for the May 1968 and Alsdorf, not far from the Thalidomide factory, afterwards 6 years and a half to collect evidence and documentation from investigators.

 The charges were multiple manslaughter in cases of death due to the very serious fetal malformations; neglect in clinical trials; multiple and aggravated physical injuries and damages.
 Among the main accused the former Nazi doctor Heinrich Muckter and the owner of Grunenthal Hermann Wirtz.
 The latter used the excuse of old age and precarious health for not appearing in the classroom, generating deep disdain in the world public opinion that followed the case from TV and newspapers.

 Even more scandalous will be outcomes of the process, which ended already in 1970 with compromise between the German Court and the company: Grunenthal allegedly paid compensation for 100 million Brands (less than 30 million dollars) while the perpetrators were not inflicted not even a day of imprisonment.
 In addition, the ruling contained a further mockery for families affected by the effects of Thalidomide: a clause that prevented the latter from filing a lawsuit again after compensation.